 If you build a flawed system in a fraction of the ideal time, say 10 days instead of 30, and later discover it's a non-starter, you can discard it without consequences.
 This isn't possible with financial debt.
 If your restaurant venture fails, the debt doesn't disappear; you still need to repay the loan.
 The best you can do is sell off your assets to offset the loss.
 But with software?
 We can delete code without any financial penalty.

 Now suppose you build a system in 10 days that ideally requires 30 days, and it turns out to be a winning idea.
-To perfect it, you still have to invest the full 30 days, as the initial 10 days don't count towards this.
-Unlike financial debt, where early repayments reduce the overall burden, with tech debt, you can't expedite the process or pay it off in installments.
-This unique characteristic of tech debt makes it a formidable burden — it's harder to eliminate than financial debt.
+To perfect it, you still have to invest the full 30 days, as the initial 10 days don't count towards this.1 Unlike financial debt, where early repayments reduce the overall burden, with tech debt you can't expedite the process or pay it off in installments.
+This unique characteristic of tech debt makes it a formidable opponent — it's harder to eliminate than financial debt.

 3. The Difficulty of Quantification